 Once you have reserved for your Online Orientation Experience, you will be directed to our Blackboard platform that will have details on how you will meet with your advisor.
-All advisement appointments will take place prior to your Permit to Register date.
+All advisement appointments will take place prior to your registration date.
 Check your department folder in Blackboard for details.

 What placement exams do I need to take?